AdaCore/spark2014/docs/ug/language_subset.rst

      Flag := (X = T'(others => <>));

 , the rules of |SPARK| imply that Flag must be assigned the value True.
-If T is a private type with a non-Spark completion such that Flag is assigned False when the program executes, then the user's obligation has not been met.
+If T is a private type with a non-SPARK completion such that Flag is assigned False when the program executes, then the user's obligation has not been met.
 If this seems obscure, well, that's the point: care needs to be taken in this area.

-When the |SPARK| Reference Manual defines the static and dynamic semantics of |SPARK|, there is no description of the semantics of non-Spark constructs (just as the Ada manual does not describe, for example, the dynamic semantics of assigning an array to a record).
+When the |SPARK| Reference Manual defines the static and dynamic semantics of |SPARK|, there is no description of the semantics of non-SPARK constructs (just as the Ada manual does not describe, for example, the dynamic semantics of assigning an array to a record).
 So how is the semantics of a such "mixed" |SPARK| programs defined?
 It would not be very helpful to say that "a mixed program is not a |SPARK|